 - Their engagement history: “Thanks for attending [previous event].
 Did you know there’s another event in your region coming up?”

-These personal touches really make your members and supporters feel like your organization cares about them and their experience with the organization.
-This level of familiarity makes them more likely to want to attend your events, because they know that you really want them there.
+These personal touches make your supporters feel like your organization cares about them and wants to provide a positive experience.
+This level of familiarity makes them more likely to attend your events because they know that you really want them there.

 3. Automate your follow-ups.

-Drip campaigns are handy marketing tools that enable your organization to line up a number of emails that are sent at regular intervals, leading supporters to take a specific action.
+Drip campaigns involve setting up emails that are sent at regular intervals to encourage supporters to take specific actions.
 In this case, the action will be registering for your event.

 - Setting invitation emails to go out 90 days, 60 days, and 30 days before the event.
 Don’t forget to remove supporters from these emails once they’ve registered for your event!

 - Sending a next-day reminder email to someone who opened your email but didn’t click through to the registration page.

 - Decreasing “shopping cart” abandonment by sending out reminder emails to supporters who got partially through registration but didn’t complete their ticket purchase.